ebeauce/Seismic_BPMF/README.md

 ## To do:
 - [ ] PhaseNet and NLLoc independent relocation method.
 - [ ] Convert `availability` and `source_receiver_dist` to properties.
+- [ ] Robust and fast detection threshold for template macthing.

 ## Contact
 Questions?
 Contact me at:<br/>